Mitra98t/Flavor/nova_script_book/src/design_of_the_language.md

 Hopefully that is enough to start having fun with the development.
 In the next chapter we will explore the first step of the implementation.

+An interesting idea that came out while showing the syntax to a friend is the possibility to add aliases as `alias function fn`, possibly even adding multiple aliases at one like `alias [function, func] fn`.
+It will be interesging to immagine the most appropriate implementation for such frature, but it will have to wait for a while.